Wetoria/siyuan-plugin-DailyNotesWalker/README.md

 Just writed to let myself be feel.
 If you want some more function, create an issue.

-The default shortcuts is `⌥⌘↑` and `⌥⌘↓`, you can set them is settings of Siyuan.
+The default shortcuts is `⌥⌘↑` and `⌥⌘↓`, you can set them in settings of Siyuan.

 ---